Geography at Bedford Drive Primary School

 • Communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

-There are a number of ways that you can support with your childs learning at home in Geography, please see below for the suggestions that Mrs Birkett have made for you.
+There are a number of ways that you can support with your childs learning at home in Geography, please see below for the suggestions that we have made for you.

 • From here to there - noticing nature.
 Looking at the environment, how it changes through the seasons.